There’s a story about a well known public speaker who offered a $20 bill to a large crowd.

 But, have you ever told yourself a positive affirmation, only to feel like a fraud?

-I still feel depressed from time to time, because the voice in my head still tell me that I shouldn’t have been born, that I am useless, worthless, and despicable… that I can’t do anything right.
+I still feel depressed and then the voice in my head still tell me that I shouldn’t have been born, that I am useless, worthless, and despicable… that I can’t do anything right.

 What a mom says to a child becomes their inner voice.